Printing With White Ink

 Printing with white ink on non-paper based items is not as straightforward as it might seem.

-When using our service for items like Custom-printed Meeples, Dice, Acrylic, Foil Cards and Mint Tins, you will need to use a shade of white other than pure white (#FFFFFF).
+When using our service for items like Custom-printed Meeples, Clear Cards, Dice, Acrylic, Foil Cards and Mint Tins, you will need to use a shade of white other than pure white (#FFFFFF).
 If you use pure white in your image, no color will be printed where the white is, and the underlying color of the component will show through in that section.

 Booster Packs cannot be printed with any shade of white at all.